Chart Color Schemes

 Population growth drivers in Ascot Park are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-As of February 2026, the population of the suburb of Ascot Park is estimated at around 3,937 people.
-This reflects an increase of 349 people since the 2021 Census, which reported a population of 3,588 people.
-The change was inferred from AreaSearch's estimation of the resident population as 3,684 following examination of the latest ERP data release by the ABS in June 2024, along with an additional 13 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,937 persons per square kilometer, placing Ascot Park in the top 10% of national locations assessed by AreaSearch.
-The suburb's 9.7% growth since the 2021 census exceeded both the SA4 region (7.4%) and the state level, marking it as a growth leader in the area.
-Overseas migration contributed approximately 75.0% of overall population gains during recent periods, driving this growth.
+As of May 2026, the estimated population of the suburb of Ascot Park is around 3,594 people.
+This figure represents an increase of 6 individuals since the 2021 Census, which recorded a population of 3,588 people in the area.
+AreaSearch's analysis of resident population data from June 2025 shows this growth, with 3,581 residents estimated following examination of ABS ERP data and an additional 13 validated new addresses since the Census date.
+This results in a population density ratio of approximately 3,594 persons per square kilometer for Ascot Park, placing it within the upper quartile relative to other locations assessed by AreaSearch.
+Overseas migration contributed significantly to this growth, accounting for about 75% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and years post-2032, the SA State Government's Regional/LGA projections by age category are adopted, based on 2021 data and released in 2023, with adjustments made using a method of weighted aggregation of population growth from LGA to SA2 levels.
-Future demographic trends project an above median population growth for Australian statistical areas, with Ascot Park expected to expand by 582 persons to the year 2041 based on aggregated SA2-level projections, reflecting an increase of 10.6% in total over these 17 years.
+AreaSearch's projections for Ascot Park are based on ABS/Geoscience Australia figures released in 2024 with a base year of 2022 for SA2 areas.
+For areas not covered by this data and years beyond 2032, the SA State Government's Regional/LGA projections by age category are adopted, using adjustments made via weighted aggregation of population growth from LGA to SA2 levels.
+These projections indicate an above median population growth is expected for Ascot Park, with the suburb projected to grow by 513 persons to reach a total population of 4,107 by 2041.
+This represents an increase of approximately 13.9% over the 16-year period.

 Frequently Asked Questions - Population